 Jeremy Irons plays a Spanish Jesuit who goes into the South American wilderness to build a mission in the hope of converting the Indians of the region.
 Robert De Niro plays a slave hunter who is converted and joins the Jesuit in his mission.
 When Spain sells the colony to Portugal, they are forced to defend all they have built against the Portuguese aggressors.Written by

 Deep in the jungles of South America two men bring civilization to a native tribe.
 Now, after years of struggle together, they find themselves on opposite sides in a dramatic fight for the natives' independence.
 One will trust in the power of prayer.
 One will believe in the might of the sword.

-The only Best Picture Oscar nominee that year to be also nominated for Best Original Score.
+This was the only Best Picture Oscar nominee that year not to be nominated in any of the writing categories.
 See more »

 Your Holiness, the little matter that brought me here to the furthest edge of your light on Earth is now settled.
 The Indians are once more free to be enslaved by the Spanish and Portuguese settlers.
 I don't think that's hitting the right note.
 Begin again...
 Your Holiness, I write to you in this year of Our Lord 1758 from the southern continent of the Americas, from the town of Asunción, in the Province of La Plata, two weeks march from the great mission of San Miguel.
 These ...

 At the film's very end, after the final credits, Altimarano gives the audience an ambiguous, almost accusing look, as if he were asking it, "Would you or would you not have done this?"
 See more »

 One of the great epic historical films of all time